 Think, honestly now, who’s the better writer.
-They should attempt a first draft of the speech.
+Once you’ve decided on the basic structure of the speech, let the best writer attempt a first draft of the speech.
 When the other one reads it it’s important they refrain from any groaning, eye rolling or shouting ‘are you serious?!?’.
 Instead they must be thankful and offer constructive feedback to help make the speech ‘even better’.

 Just because there’s two of you speaking doesn’t mean you want to double the length of a traditional groom’s speech.
 Still aim for under ten minutes.
 Keeping it short, keeps it funny and keeps people wanting more.

 Giving a joint speech doesn’t mean you have to miss that moment where the groom’s really lovely about you.
 Have a bit in the speech (towards the end) which you keep secret from each other and where you each get to be lovely about the other one.
 Feel free to give each other a hug if the notion takes you.
 No kissing though.